|

 don’t have anything like this.
 I’m not sure how important this is.

-Epson inks are generally more resistant to fading
+Epson inks are generally much more resistant to fading

 than HPs as the dyes do not have to be heat resistant.
 My own tests with